-Including the 2012-13 season, Warlick has invested 32 years in the program, having helped shape UT into a national powerhouse with tenure as both a player and a coach.
+Including the 2016-17 season, Warlick has invested 36 years in the program, having helped shape UT into a national powerhouse with tenure as both a player and a coach.
 Warlick's expertise and major contributions to the team as an assistant came from her work with the guards.
-In 2010-11, Simmons was the SEC Rookie of the Year, and guard Shekinna Stricklen was the 20th Lady Vol named to the WBCA/State Farm All-America Team.
+Simmons, Ariel Massengale, Shekinna Stricklen, Kara Lawson, Angie Bjorklund and Shanna Zolman are just a few of the successful players Warlick helped recruit and coach as an assistant coach.

 Warlick's association with the Lady Vols started in 1976 when she joined the program as a scholarship 400-meter track athlete who ended up walking on to the basketball team.
 Soon, she would become the most prolific player in the history of Tennessee Lady Vol basketball.

 Warlick was the first player in Tennessee athletics (men or women) to have her jersey retired (number 22) at the end of her career in 1980.
 Bearden, her prep alma mater in Knoxville, retired Warlick's high school jersey (also No. 22) prior to a home football game on Oct.
 26, 2012.